-The blog explains the One way message interaction pattern between the BPEL Process Service Component and external service(s).
+The blog explains the One way message integration pattern between the BPEL Process Service Component and external service(s).
 The one way message integration pattern approach is also called as ” Fire and Forget message”

 There are scenarios where information need to be sent but it is not of utmost important to send immediately as these are independent actions need to perform once main service has been executed.

 One Way message integration pattern example in SOA 12c

 Consider an example of the user registration process requires user data validation, business process validation and then submission of user data in the custom user database table.
 Once the user registration process is completed, user receives the email notification for the confirmation of the user creation process.
 As user data is already being saved, the email notification service can be invoked once user registration process is completed.

 The email notification process is the example of One-way message (or fire and forget) where client application sends the email notification and does not wait for the response.